rmahidhar/CarND-Behavior-Cloning-P3/writeup.md

 #Behavior Cloning

-The goal of this project was to train a end-to-end convolutional neural network model using keras that would let a car drive itself around the track in a simulator
+The goal of this project is to train an end-to-end convolutional neural network model using keras that would let a car drive itself around the track in a simulator.

 * Data Collection
 * Data Augmentation